farooqkz/KaiUIng/README.md

 ## License

-All under MIT/X11 license as specified in LICENSE file.
+All under ISC license as specified in LICENSE file.